In the Raw (song)

 "In the Raw" is a 2007 single by Swedish glam metal band Crashdïet.
-This was the first single to feature the band's new lead singer H. Olliver Twisted on vocals, since their original singer Dave Lepard died in January 2006.
+It was the first single to feature the band's new lead singer H. Olliver Twisted on vocals, since their original singer Dave Lepard died in January 2006.
 This song appears as the opening track on the band's 2007 album, The Unattractive Revolution.
 The song debuted at #35 on the Swedish singles chart.
-The song's name and chorus is based on the album Live...In the Raw by the Heavy Metal band W.A.S.P which have been a major influence on the sound of Crashdïet.
+The song's name and chorus is based on the album Live... in the Raw by the heavy metal band W.A.S.P which have been a major influence on the sound of Crashdïet.